kabirpatel1/tesla-enterprise-systems-process-redesign/README.md

 Supplier relationships are critical to Tesla's operations, particularly for battery components sourced from long-term contract partners.
 The legal contract collaboration process between Tesla and its suppliers was identified as inefficient: suppliers received contracts offline, made modifications manually, and uploaded revised documents through a separate channel, requiring the legal department to manually check for updates and review changes without any automated notification.

-> *How can Tesla's external contract collaboration process be redesigned to reduce delays, improve transparency, and ensure both parties are always working from the same document version?*
+***How can Tesla's external contract collaboration process be redesigned to reduce delays, improve transparency, and ensure both parties are always working from the same document version?***

-This question sits at the intersection of enterprise systems, business process management, and supplier relationship management, directly relevant to Tesla's procurement and legal operations.
+This question sits at the intersection of enterprise systems, business process management, and supplier relationship management and is directly relevant to Tesla's procurement and legal operations.

 **Primary stakeholder:** Tesla's Legal Department and Procurement team, who own the contract negotiation and approval process and bear the operational cost of the current inefficiencies.